 People of all ages can enjoy water therapy benefits, including children with special needs and senior citizens.
-A trained therapist can create a session that takes into account any age-related physical limitations to promote a positive therapeutic experience.
+A trained physical therapist can create a session that takes into account any age-related physical limitations to promote a positive therapeutic experience.

-Even though aqua therapy typically takes place in a fairly shallow pool, it is not risk free.
 To provide a safe environment for clients, aquatic therapy practitioners should be trained in first aid, CPR, oxygen administration, automated external defibrillation, blood-borne pathogens and risk awareness (check local codes for actual requirements).

 - High fever

 - Open wounds (unless covered with bio-occlusive dressing)

 - Uncontrolled seizure disorders

 - COPD or other similar respiratory issues